Hello there! 👋

 2017 — 2019

-This transition was a fascinating time.
-When I arrived, we were using Subversion and VMs; two years later, GitLab, CI/CD, docker, Kubernetes, code quality metrics, monitoring, efficient logging, …
+Technical evolution: This was a period of significant technological transformation.
+When I arrived, the team was using Subversion and VMs; within two years, we had implemented GitLab, CI/CD pipelines, Docker, Kubernetes, code quality metrics, monitoring, and efficient logging systems.

 2016 — 2017

-I developed software to secure satellite communications, with a focus on rigorous testing.
-For two years, I acted as the main reference point on cryptography for my team.
+I developed software to secure satellite communications, with a focus on rigorous testing and cryptographic implementations.
+I acted as the main reference point on cryptography for my team while working on critical satellite systems.

 Internship at Thales Communications and Security on Securing biometrics in a chip-less ID.